pteroctopus/fuzzmux.tmux/README.md

 Press `prefix` + <kbd>f</kbd> to switch between Neovim buffers across all panes:

 ```
-@0 #0 %1  ~/Development/project/main.go
+@0 #0 %1  i:%5  ~/Development/project/main.go
-@0 #0 %1  ~/Development/project/utils.go
+@0 #0 %1  i:%5  ~/Development/project/utils.go
-@1 #2 %0  ~/Development/other/config.yaml
+@1 #2 %0  i:%8  ~/Development/other/config.yaml
 ```

+The list shows: session, window, pane and file path.
+With preview enabled and `bat` installed, the preview shows syntax-highlighted file contents.

 When you select a buffer:
 1. tmux switches to the correct session, window, and pane
+2. fuzzmux.tmux sends a command via Neovim's RPC socket to open the selected buffer
-2. The selected buffer is opened in Neovim
+3. The selected buffer is opened in Neovim instantly

 ## Troubleshooting